 Enzymes in raw meat provide superior dental benefits compared to the abrasion from chewing kibble.
 These enzymes work by combating bacteria in the oral cavity that can cause dog breath, plaque and tartar buildup, inflammation of the gums, and the potential for other serious dental health issues.

-These benefits do not omit the need for regular teeth brushing and dental care, but it will prevent rapid bacteria buildup in the mouth.
+These benefits do not omit the need for regular teeth brushing and dental care, but they will prevent rapid bacteria buildup in the mouth.

 Skin and Coat Health

-Raw, unprocessed ingredients contain higher, unaltered sources of omega fatty and amino acids than processed and cooked ingredients will.
+Raw, unprocessed ingredients contain higher, unaltered sources of omega fatty and amino acids than processed and cooked ingredients.
 These essential nutrients are vital to maintaining your dog's healthy skin and soft, shiny coat, as well as a variety of your dog’s other internal systems.

 Raw feeders typically see improvement within weeks of switching to a raw diet, including reduced shedding and less dander.